As a school, we believe that formative assessment (Assessment for Learning – AfL) goes to the very heart of good quality teaching and learning.

 For parents: it provides you with rich, constructive information providing you with a broad picture of your child's strengths and areas for improvement.

 At Kensington, our assessment system is based on formative assessment - What can a child do?
 What do they need to do next?
-We use a computerised system called INCERTS to record our assessments.
+We use our management information system (SIMS) to record assessment data.
 Based on this information we are able to track whether a child is currently where they 'should' be based on national age-expected standards, whether they are currently doing better than the national standards, or whether they are not currently at age-expected.

 We have a very rigorous process that ensures we are clear where children currently are in their learning.
 We use this to inform what we need to do to further develop individuals' skills and understanding.
 Our programme, Kensington Achieves, supports those children who are not currently where they should be; while Kensington Exceeds ensures all children are challenged and have the highest expectations of themselves.

 Children also regularly complete summative assessments (tests).
-We currently use the PiRA (Progress in Reading Assessment) and PUMA (Progress in Understanding Mathematics Assessment) to provide us with valuable information regarding how a child is getting on and to support our children in developing their skills at taking a test.
+We currently use NFER assessments to provide us with valuable information regarding how a child is getting on and to support our children in developing their skills at taking a test.
 Children also take the statutory national tests: At the end of Y1 children will be tested on their phonic knowledge; in Y2 children do their SATs in reading, maths, and spelling, punctuation and grammar, and in Y6 children will do their SATs, again for reading, maths, and spelling, punctuation and grammar.
 We have the very highest expectations for all our children in these tests and set challenging targets.
 We are proud that our children make excellent progress through the school and score very highly in the tests.
 However, we are also aware that these are not the only indicators of your children's success.
-We work hard to try to limit any stress that children may feel around any of these tests and we always ensure that the children know they are hugely successful in so many ways, whatever the outcome of a one-off, one hour test may be.
+We work hard to try to limit any anxiety that children may feel around any of these tests and we always ensure that the children know they are hugely successful in so many ways, whatever the outcome of a one-off, one hour test may be.